 I was awarded tenure and a promotion to Associate Professor in 2021, so now I’m looking for some good trouble to get into.
 More adventures to come!

-- I actually did walk uphill both ways through snow every day for my PhD.
+- I actually did walk uphill both ways through snow (most days) for my PhD.
 No joke!

 - I love long-distance backpacking: 2010 NPT trail journal, 2011 NPT trail journal, 2012 CL50 trail journal

 - I’ve cut back to about two dozen cameras, most of which are lo-fi and vintage film cameras.
 My photos have appeared in the New York Times, tech magazines, and juried art shows.
 They’ve also been used for posters, CD cases, vendor booths, book covers, etc.